thales-markets/thales-improvement-proposals/TIPs/TIP-48.md

   - 10% or 2.1k THALES weight if the staker participated in the last or ongoing Thales Royale.
 This value can be either 0 or max.

 I propose the following:
-- 60k THALES base rewards
+- 70k THALES base rewards
-- 30k THALES bonus rewards
+- 21k THALES bonus rewards

-    - 70% or  21k to Protocol Usage bucket.
+21k THALES go to Protocol Usage bucket.
 This counts sUSD volume from AMM trading, ranged AMM trading, sport's AMM trading and exotic markets bidding.
 To max out the bucket a user needs to have at least 5 sUSD traded per 1 THALES received in last 4 weeks (staking epochs).
 If he has less, he gets proportionally less rewards.
-    - 30% or 9k to SNX stakers.
-If a THALES staker has at least 2 SNX staked per THALES he would receive as base reward, he gets maximum bonus, otherwise he gets proportional to the SNX he has staked

 Effectively the threshold for protocol usage bucket is halved while offering multiple products in which this bonus can be increased.
-Effectively the threshold for SNX bucket is doubled in light of recent inflation increase and the subjective impression of making it relatively on par with the protocol usage bucket.
+The SNX bucket is removed.

 ## Implementation